SergtoUn/Project/README.md

 - create datasets via get_data.py.
 Project steps:
 1. Edit *dwh.cfg* file, adding *key* and *secret*;
 2. Run *AWS.py* to create the cluster, roles, and to connections;
 3. run *create_tables.py* to create data schema;
 4. run *etl.py* to copy data to staging tables and to insert data into data warehouse;
+5. Run *clean_up_resources.py* to clean up the resources upon completion.

+## Data Quality Checks

+In order to test correctness of the data quality the following checks are performed:
+1. Check if the staging table
+2. Run *AWS.py* to create the cluster, roles, and to connections;
+3. run *create_tables.py* to create data schema;
+4. run *etl.py* to copy data to staging tables and to insert data into data warehouse;